wan0net/wan0net.github.io/content/posts/2024-01-13-homelab-history/index.md

 - 1 x KeepLink 8 Port 2.5Gbe Switch
 - 1 x TP-Link 8 Port 1Gbe Switch
 - 2 x Asus XT8
+- 1 x Ubiquiti Unifi nanoHD AP

 Christmas was coming up, and I felt energised.
 For the first time in a long time, I wanted a project to work on, so I looked at upscaling, but not to an extreme level, my homelab.
 I wanted somewhere to try products I don't have time to evaluate at work and try and learn this newfangled [Kubernetes](https://kubernetes.io/) thing - after all, I will eventually have to build security for it at work.

 I can’t promise this will stay this way for long - I’m looking at swapping the M910q for a M920q, maybe some more compute nodes - but it’s where we are now.
 I'm running [Proxmox](https://www.proxmox.com/en/) on each compute and services host, and [OPNSense](https://opnsense.org/) on the Gateway.
 You may think 32Gb in a gateway is overkill... and you're probably right, but I've also got [Suricata](https://suricata.io/), [bind](https://www.isc.org/bind/), and [Tailscale](https://tailscale.com/) as a subnet router running on it... but we're getting ahead of ourselves, that's a future part :).
 Also, I had it spare after I upgraded the other nodes.

+The Asus XT8 is now only doing duty as a WiFi mesh AP and only for my "prod" network.
+Due to funkiness with the Asus firmware (they don't *actually* support VLANs unless you buy a newer model), I had to offload my IOT network to one of the nanoHD I had lying around, although I installed [OpenWRT](https://openwrt.org/) on it.

 The services host is my attempt at having a "prod" versus "dev": "prod" is made up of the docker containers on the NAS and the services host and will be anything that needs to be "on" permanently - Plex, [Vault](https://www.vaultproject.io/), [InfluxDB](https://www.influxdata.com/), all of that.
 The Compute Host cluster is an entirely destroyable and rebuildable system for me to evaluate products and services like [Istio](https://istio.io/), [Elastic](elastic.co) and its agent, and [MISP](https://www.misp-project.org/).
 The NAS will provide storage to all of it, and I'm currently looking at replacing the 2 x 500GB SSD drives with something a little larger to enable either iSCSI or SMB to the Kubernetes cluster for persistent storage.